-The number of days you’ll be covered for can vary.
-For example, some quotes may offer up to 30 days’ cover whereas the very best European travel insurance might to cover you for up to 100 days.
+The number of days covered can vary.
+For example, some policies may offer up to 30 days’ cover whereas the very best European travel insurance might cover you for up to 100 days.

 Check how many days you’ll be spending in Europe.
 Then compare the quotes that will cover you for the full length of your trip.

 With an EHIC or GHIC, you can access necessary state-provided healthcare in the same way as a local resident would.
-This could mean it’s free or it could mean it’s for a reduced price.
-However, it is not something to replace travel insurance.
-You should travel with an EHIC or GHIC and travel insurance.
+This might make it free or accessible at a reduced price.
+However, it does not replace travel insurance.
+You should travel with both an EHIC or GHIC and travel insurance.

-Having the best European travel insurance you can afford is crucial.
-It gives you important extra protection so you can be sure you won’t have to pay more than your excess even if the worst happens while you’re in Europe.
+Having the best European travel insurance you can afford gives you important extra protection so you can be sure you won’t have to pay more than your policy’s excess for treatment, even if the worst happens while you’re in Europe.

 Some of the best European travel insurance policies may even cover you for countries that aren’t in Europe.
-For example, these could include: Morocco, Tunisia, Cape Verde and Egypt.
+These include Morocco, Tunisia, Cape Verde and Egypt.

 Check your policy before you travel.
-If the countries you’re heading to aren’t covered, you might be better off with a worldwide travel insurance policy which will give you more freedom.
-However, this is likely to be more expensive as it covers you for travel much further afield.
+If the countries you’re heading to aren’t covered, you might be better off with a worldwide travel insurance policy, which gives you more freedom.
+However, it’s likely to be more expensive as it covers you for travel to more far-flung places.

-No, most insurers also cover non European destinations such as Morocco and Tunisia.
+No, most insurers also cover some non-European destinations such as Morocco and Tunisia.
 Check your policy to see exactly which countries are included.

-No, although most insurers will not cover you, some companies may offer to insure you but it's likely to be more expensive.
+No, although most insurers won’t cover you for that condition.
+Some companies may offer to insure you but it's likely to be more expensive.

 Comparing travel could help you save money.
 Our award-winning travel insurance broker service makes sure you get the cover you need for the lowest premiums.
 Our aim is to provide you with the most up-to-date information, as well as useful tools and calculators to help you make life's most important decisions and take control of your money.